-The 1981 Farmland Protection Policy Act and its implementing regulations (7 Code of Federal Regulations [CFR] Part 658) recognizes the importance of prime farmland and the role federal agencies can have in converting it to nonagricultural uses.
+The 1981 Farmland Protection Policy Act and its implementing regulations (7 CFR Part 658) recognizes the importance of prime farmland and the role federal agencies can have in converting it to nonagricultural uses.
 The act requires all federal agencies to evaluate impacts to prime and unique farmland prior to permanently converting to land use incompatible with agriculture.